Tag Archives: International Drama

 One day, after a group of Jews, are gassed, a young boy is miraculously still breathing.
 Soon after being discovered, the boy is suffocated.
 Convinced the boy is his son, Saul is determined to bury the boy properly for religious purposes.

-I was immediately struck by two aspects of Son of Saul that separate it from the pack; the camera work, and the coloring of the film.
+I was immediately struck by two aspects of Son of Saul that separate it from the pack; the camera work, and the coloring.

-The character of Saul is immediately shoved in our faces from scene one-allowing us to see things from his point of view.
-Extreme closeups of Hungarian actor Geza Rohrig overwhelm the viewer as the message of suffocation is apparent.
+The character of Saul is immediately shoved in our faces from scene one allowing us to see things from his point of view.
+Extreme closeups of Hungarian actor Geza Rohrig overwhelm the viewer as suffocation is apparent.

 Secondly, the film contains a rustic, beige color, mixed with sickly greens and yellows- muted almost, which is highly effective given the amount of death involved.

-Certainly not glossy in the least, the color scheme portrays a sense of ruin and discourse without overwhelming or going for total bleakness.
+Not glossy, the color scheme portrays a sense of ruin and discourse without overwhelming or going for total bleakness.
 The style is a dusty, smoky variety, nauseating at times.
-I found this to separate Son of Saul from a myriad of others with the same subject matter, making it quite distinctive.
+I found this to separate Son of Saul from other films with the same subject matter, making it quite distinctive.

 Still, despite the goodness of some of the prisoners, a couple of scenes are tough to take.
 Early on, dozens of people are huddled-naked, into a small room.
-They are promised coffee and jobs and most importantly- hope.
+They are promised coffee, jobs, and most importantly, hope.

 Animal Kingdom-2010